Shopify/semian/README.md

 problems by being added to your `Gemfile`.
 This section describes the types of problems Semian solves.

-If your application is not multithreaded or evented (e.g. Resque or Unicorn) these problems are not as pressing.
+If your application is multithreaded or evented (e.g. not Resque and Unicorn) these problems are not as pressing.
 You can still get use out of Semian however.

 ### Real World Example